Associate Chair and Senior Counselor

-He has been recognized as one of Roll Call’s Fabulous 50 staffers on Capitol Hill, The Hill’s “35 Stellar Staffers Under 35,” as well as one of the National Bar Association and IMPACT’s “Top 40 lawyers under 40.”
-Before entering politics, Jaime worked in education serving as chief operations officer and director of program development for the College Summit, a national nonprofit organization that assists low-income students enroll in college.
-Jaime also taught ninth grade social studies at his high school alma mater, Orangeburg-Wilkinson High.
+Before entering politics, Jaime worked in education serving as chief operations officer and director of program development for the College Summit, a national nonprofit organization that helps low-income students enroll in college.
+Jaime also taught ninth grade social studies at his high school alma mater.